 Alt Text contains only blank spaces

-Provide a meaningful description or leave it empty if the image is purely decorative.
+Provide a meaningful description or alt="" ONLY if the image is purely decorative.

 Alt Text has only one word